 Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

 A Summer Lead Camp Counselor is an important member of our field team.
 They help create magical and impactful day camps for children ages 5-12 or teens 13-17.
 A Summer Lead Camp Counselor works throughout our summer camp season which runs May through August.

 As a Lead Counselor, you’ll be spending your time:

 - Leading a group of 2-3 staff members and a small group of children or teens in games, hikes, skill-based activities, river and creek explorations, storytelling, songs, building forts, whittling, and crafts;

 - Mentoring and coaching Counselors and Junior Counselors;

-- Communicating with Schoolhouse staff and camp parents;
+- Communicating with Schoolhouse staff and camp families;

 - Modeling Schoolhouse values;